-The birthplace of Dwight Eisenhower is a small, simple house—one in which David and Ida Eisenhower struggled to make ends meet.
+The birthplace of Dwight Eisenhower was a small, simple house – one in which David and Ida Eisenhower struggled to make ends meet.
 But Ida was a strong and determined woman who did what she could to make the house a home for her family.
-She once told an author, “We lived there but a short time, less than two years.
+She once told a reporter, “We lived there but a short time, less than two years.
 We had two other little sons in our family then and I was kept busy as a young mother at home.
-There was no time to make the acquaintance of many people.”*
+There was not time to make the acquaintance of many people.”*

-Today’s homes are filled with modern conveniences, such as air conditioning, gas or electric stoves and ovens, refrigerators with ice makers, dishwashers, washing machines, and hot water heaters.
-But in the early 1890s, few homes in the Eisenhower’s neighborhood even had running water.
-Ida had to carry her own water from the water well in the yard to the house.
-When Ida did the laundry, she probably made 40 round trips to the well.
-That’s quite impressive when you consider each bucket of water weighed more than 8 pounds!
-The 1891-1892 Denison City Directory lists seven laundries in town but only one laundress, Daisey Burton, lived just up the street at 610 South Lamar.
+Today’s homes are filled with modern conveniences, but in the early 1890’s few homes in the Eisenhower’s neighborhood even had running water.
+Since carrying water to a house was women’s work in 1890, Ida had to carry her own water from the water well in the yard to the house.
+It was typical for women to make 6-10 trips a day to a well or pump for their household needs.
+That’s quite impressive when you consider each bucket of water weighed more than eight pounds!

-Each week when Ida did her baking, she had to use the cast iron coal-burning stove.
+Each week when Ida did her baking, she used a cast iron coal-burning stove.
 The house had no fans or air conditioning, so the heat during baking hours would have been intense.
 Coal could have been delivered to the house for $3 per ton, but Ida and the children gathered much of what the family needed from along the railroad tracks where coal fell from the trains.

 David worked at the MK&T railroad yard just a half-mile from the house.
-Three railroad tracks ran through the neighborhood, one almost through the front yard.
-With all the dirt and soot from the trains in the air, homes were in need of frequent cleaning, especially since window and door screens were still rare in the 1890s.
+Passing in front of the house was a Katy line that ran southeast through Greenville and ended in Mineola.
+With all the dirt and soot from the trains in the air, homes were in need of frequent cleaning, especially since window and door screens were still rare in the 1890’s.

 Most of us take it for granted that we can stop by the local grocery store (or even the gas station) if we need a gallon of milk or a dozen eggs.
-Ida had access to a small store nearby, but nothing could be truly refrigerated in those days, so she produced many of the family’s fresh staples.
-Vegetables grew in the large kitchen garden behind the house.
-Residential lots provided room for families to have gardens and smaller livestock.
-Eggs came from the chickens Ida kept, and she exchanged some of her chicken eggs with a neighbor to get cream for the family.
+Ida had access to a small grocery store on the northwest corner of Day and Crockett streets but nothing could be truly refrigerated in those days, so it was typical to have a garden and to eat seasonal fresh produce.

 * Eisenhower, Man and Soldier, by Francis Trevelyan, Miller 1944.